applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/README.md

 An **I**ntroduction to **A**pplied **B**ioinformatics (or IAB) is a free, open source interactive text that introduces readers to core concepts of bioinformatics in the context of their implementation an application.

 To learn more about who should read IAB, you should begin by reading *[Reading IAB](http://readIAB.org/book/latest/1/1)*.
 For an overview of the content, start with the *[IAB Table of Contents](http://readIAB.org/book/latest/)*.
+If you're interested in getting involved in writing content or code for IAB, or editing IAB, see [CONTRIBUTING.md](https://github.com/gregcaporaso/An-Introduction-To-Applied-Bioinformatics/blob/master/CONTRIBUTING.md).

 <div style="float: right; margin-left: 30px;"><img title="Logo by @gregcaporaso." style="float: right;margin-left: 30px;" src="https://raw.github.com/gregcaporaso/An-Introduction-To-Applied-Bioinformatics/to-rst/book/images/logo.png" align=right height=300/></div>

 IAB is in early development stage.
-To see the plans for where the project will go over the next two years, see the [project milestones](https://github.com/gregcaporaso/An-Introduction-To-Applied-Bioinformatics/milestones).
-Currently, the **best example of where I'm hoping to go with these materials** is the [multiple sequence alignment](http://readIAB.org/book/latest/2/3) chapter.
+To see the plans for where the project will go, see the [project milestones](https://github.com/gregcaporaso/An-Introduction-To-Applied-Bioinformatics/milestones). **A good example of where we're going** is the [multiple sequence alignment](http://readIAB.org/book/latest/2/3) chapter.

-**Warning:** The code in the ``iab`` module is **not sufficiently tested, documented, or optimized for production use**, but is rather intended for internal use only.
-As code reaches those quality standards it will be ported to [scikit-bio](http://www.scikit-bio.org).
+**Warning:** The code in the ``iab`` module is **not sufficiently tested, documented, or optimized for production use**, but is rather intended for educational use only.
+As code reaches those quality standards it is ported to [scikit-bio](http://www.scikit-bio.org).
 I do not recommend using the code in the ``iab`` module outside of the text.
 In other words, don't `import iab` outside of the text - if you want access to the functionality in your own code, you should `import skbio`.

 ## More information

 <div style="float: right; margin-left: 30px;"><a href="http://www.sloan.org"><img title="Logo by @gregcaporaso." style="float: right;margin-left: 30px;" src="http://www.sloan.org/fileadmin/media/images/logos/SloanLogo-primary-black.png" align=right></a></div>

 IAB is primarily being developed by [Greg Caporaso](http://caporasolab.us/people/greg-caporaso/) (GitHub/Twitter: [@gregcaporaso](https://github.com/gregcaporaso)) in the [Caporaso Lab](http://www.caporasolab.us) at [Northern Arizona University](http://www.nau.edu).
 You can find information on the courses I teach on [my teaching website](http://www.caporasolab.us/teaching) and information on my research and lab on [my lab website](http://www.caporasolab.us).

+See the full list of [IAB contributors here](https://github.com/gregcaporaso/An-Introduction-To-Applied-Bioinformatics/graphs/contributors).

 IAB is funded in part by the [Alfred P. Sloan Foundation](www.sloan.org).
 Initial prototyping was funded in part by [Arizona's Technology and Research Initiative Fund](http://nau.edu/Research/Funding/Technology-Research-Initiative-Fund/).